dotnet/docs/docs/standard/datetime/instantiating-a-datetimeoffset-object.md

 ## Implicit type conversion

-The <xref:System.DateTimeOffset> type supports one implicit type conversion: from a <xref:System.DateTime> value to a <xref:System.DateTimeOffset> value.
-(An implicit type conversion is a conversion from one type to another that does not require an explicit cast (in C#) or conversion (in Visual Basic) and that does not lose information).
+The <xref:System.DateTimeOffset> type supports one *implicit* type conversion: from a <xref:System.DateTime> value to a <xref:System.DateTimeOffset> value.
+(An implicit type conversion is a conversion from one type to another that does not require an explicit cast (in C#) or conversion (in Visual Basic) and that does not lose information.)
 It makes code like the following possible.

 [!code-csharp[System.DateTimeOffset.Conceptual.Instantiate#6](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Instantiate/cs/Instantiate.cs#6)]
 [!code-vb[System.DateTimeOffset.Conceptual.Instantiate#6](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Instantiate/vb/Instantiate.vb#6)]